bmp7458/mpp-cursor-bot/README.md

 a fixed version of hri7566's cursor bot

 ## websites
-This only works on old multiplayerpiano websockets without the proxy blacklist, such as, https://mpp.lapishusky.dev
+This only works on old multiplayerpiano websockets without the proxy blacklist, such as https://mpp.lapishusky.dev